The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Impact of observational limitations

 \subsection{How many spectra are necessary to measure the \galacc?}

 The first question we address is the following: \textit{How many spectra do we need to obtain statistically-sound results?} The inhomogeneous nature of reionization implies that the gas ionization state and temperature in different regions of the Universe vary significantly until $z\lesssim4$ \citep{Sherwood}.
 Additionally, the highly non-linear process of galaxy formation, the consequent energy injection (`feedback') into the surrounding circum-galactic medium (CGM) and IGM, as well as the different cosmic environments hosting galaxies of similar mass all can strongly influence the \Lya forest signal.
-Therefore, individual lines of sight are dominated by such `structure formation noise'.
+Therefore, individual lines of sight are dominated by cosmic variance (sourced not only by the large-scale structures of the Universe but also by the `structure formation noise' described above).
 Current observational efforts are still limited to a handful of sightlines, that however might be not sufficient to extract the intrinsic signal.

 In order to test the reliability of current constraints and to guide future observations, we show in Fig.~\ref{fig:corr_vary_Llos} the \galacc signal extracted from our simulations for different values of the total length of the \Lya forest spectra ($\Ltot$).
 In practice, we employ up to 300 spectra of equal length $L_\mathrm{spec} = 95.5 \, \mathrm{cMpc}$, but decide to report the results using the total spectral length in order to ease the comparison with observations.
 In each panel, the thin colored lines are the values obtained using different sets of sightlines with total spectral length equal to the value reported in the bottom right part of the panel.
 For comparison, we show using a thick black line our `golden standard', \ie the value obtained using all 300 spectra available.
-It appears immediately clear that this signal is noise-dominated in the top panels (corresponding to $\Ltot \lesssim 1 \, \mathrm{cGpc}$), while the recovered signal becomes close to the intrinsic one (that we assume is traced by our black thick line) for $\Ltot \gtrsim 2.5 \, \mathrm{cGpc}$.
+It appears immediately clear that this signal is cosmic variance-dominated in the top panels (corresponding to $\Ltot \lesssim 1 \, \mathrm{cGpc}$), while the recovered signal becomes close to the intrinsic one (that we assume is traced by our black thick line) for $\Ltot \gtrsim 2.5 \, \mathrm{cGpc}$.